Siddhi268/Price-Prediction-of-Laptop/README.md

 2.Scraped the laptops data from flipkart.com using python and BeautifulSoup package.

-3.Developed Linear, Random Forest Regressors, and XGBoost Regressors model and also XGBoost with GridsearchCV to get the best model.
+3.Developed Linear, Random Forest Regressors, and XGBoost Regressors model and also used XGBoost with GridsearchCV to get the best model.

 4.Deployed the Machine Learning model using streamlit library